VirgilBB/dcrpulse-akash/README.md

 - **Full blockchain sync** and validation
 - **Web dashboard** exposed on port **80**
-- **P2P networking** on port **9108**
+- **P2P networking** (optional inbound peers on port **9108**)
 - **Persistent storage** for blockchain data (PVC)

+**Note**: This is not a mining setup.
+Deploying a full node helps strengthen Decred's network decentralization and security—supporting the network "for the love of the game."

 Why one container?
-Akash provisions per-service PVCs, so “shared volumes across services” don’t work the same as docker-compose.
+Akash provisions per-service PVCs, so "shared volumes across services" don't work the same as docker-compose.
 Combining the processes avoids that class of issues.

+**Port 9108 (P2P)**: The P2P port is exposed for optional inbound peer connections, but it's not required.
+Your node will still sync via outbound connections.
+You can set `global: false` in `deploy.yaml` if you prefer not to accept inbound peers.

 ## Resources